evanalbers/market-sim/docs/quick_start.md

 ## Running a Simulation

 The MAXe repository includes a handful of default agent types.
 These can be used to demonstrate the basic process of running a simulation.

+This tutorial simulates a market in which there are two agents: a seller and a buyer.
+The seller "wakes up" at a pre-specified interval and sells a given number of shares at a predetermined price.
+The buyer is alerted when orders are placed, wakes up to buy the shares being sold.

+ > Note: there is no concept of finite resources in this simulation.
+This must be implemented at the agent level.
+This simply demonstrates the transaction mechanism, and the process of building and running a simulation.